Stellac2021/PyBer_Analysis/README.md

 ![](analysis/PyBer_fare_summary.png)

 #### Conclusion
-From the above, we can come tp the conclusion that :
+From the above, we can come to the conclusion that :
 1. **Less population** leads to the **highest costs** of fare per Ride and per driver.
 2. **More pupolation** leads to the **lowest costs** of fare per Ride and per drive.